dutzi/dutzi.github.io/content/blog/optimizing-our-build-time/index.md

 <div class="sidenote">

-**Note:** If you are using [Create React App](https://github.com/facebook/create-react-app) (or any other fancy app generator) this post probably won't matter that much, if not it might help a lot, so keep reading.
+**Note:** If you are using [Create React App](https://github.com/facebook/create-react-app) (or any other fancy app generator) this post probably won't matter that much to you, if not it might help a lot, so keep reading!

 </div>